LunarG/OpenXR-OverlayLayer/README.md

 ## Implementation Specifics

-The `XR_EXTX_overlay` test implementation for Windows and Direct3D 11 consists of an OpenXR API layer and a separate remote overlay application.
-The layer and application are implemented against the OpenXR 1.0.8 specification.
-The layer is named `XR_ext_overlay.dll` and the remote client is named `OverlayUser_Remote.exe`.
-The API layer receives OpenXR commands over RPC (using shared memory) from the remote application.
+The `XR_EXTX_overlay` test implementation for Windows and Direct3D 11 consists of an OpenXR API layer and a separate remote overlay test application.
+The layer and application are implemented against the OpenXR 1.0.9 specification.
+The layer is named `xr_extx_overlay.dll` and the overlay test is named `overlay-sample.exe`.
+The API layer runs both in the main OpenXR app and the overlay app, and the instantiation of the API layer in the main app receives OpenXR commands over RPC (using shared memory) from the instantiation of the API layer in the overlay app.

 The test implementation demonstrates the remote overlay client application opening an Overlay session within “unaware” host OpenXR applications.
 At commit time we have tested only the OpenXR-SDK-Source `hello_xr` as the host application.

-The overlay client executable can also be compiled as a standalone OpenXR program by changing the preprocessor symbol `COMPILE_REMOTE_OVERLAY_APP` to 0.
+The overlay test app can also be compiled as a standalone OpenXR program by changing the preprocessor symbol `COMPILE_REMOTE_OVERLAY_APP` to 0.
 (Note that this may be visually disorienting in VR as there will be only the one layer and no other environmental cues.)

 Development used CMake 3.12.4, although other versions may be compatible.